PoslinskiNet/ember-testing-guide/README.md

 # Visual testing

-Guess what - Ember got you covered again and thanks to Percy with the [proper add-on](https://github.com/percy/ember-percy), **visual regression testing** is extremely easy to integrate with our acceptance tests.
-All you need to do in order to create and compare snapshot in terms of your acceptance test, is to add the following code within the specific test:
+Guess what - Ember got you covered again!
+Thanks to [ember-percy](https://github.com/percy/ember-percy) and the [Percy](https://percy.io/) service, **visual regression testing** is extremely easy to integrate with our acceptance tests.
+All you need to do in order to create and compare visual snapshots is to add the following code within the specific test:

 ```javascript
 percySnapshot('homepage');